 Where to pay Regular Assessment tax?

-For making the payment in both the methods, you will need Challan No.280.
+For making the payment in both methods, you will need Challan No.280.

-For On-line method of payment of Regular tax, you will need to visit the website of Income Tax Department and select Challan 280.
+For the Online method of payment of Regular tax, you will need to visit the website of the Income-tax Department and select Challan 280.
 The details on the online mode of payment are discussed in the following section.

 How to pay Regular Assessment tax?

-- In the next step, you can select go to Government website and pay your tax.
+- In the next step, you can select go to the Government website and pay your tax.